ManicMiners/docs/_pages/Triggers.md

 # Triggers
 A trigger activates in response to things that happen in the world, such as a wall being drilled or a miner walking over a tile.
+A list of triggers can be found below.
+In addition there are triggers that can be used by [Classes](_pages/Classes) but since available triggers differ between classes they are not mentioned here in detail.

 |Trigger|Syntax|Description|
 |----|----|----|